NativeScript/docs-v7/docs/core-concepts/data-binding.md

 * [Using converters in bindings](#using-converters-in-bindings)
 * [Stop binding](#stop-binding)

+Data binding is the process of connecting application user interface (UI) to a data object (code).
+It enables changes propagation by reflecting UI modifications in the code and vise versa.

+> In the following article, **source** is used as any object in the code and **target** as any UI control (like TextField).

 ##Data flow direction

 Part of the data binding settings is the way data flows.
 NativeScript data binding supports the following data transmissions.